percona/pmm-doc/docs/using/backup_mongo.md

 1. Install MongoDB and Percona Backup for MongoDB.
 Pay attention to the versions.
 To minimize potential incompatibility, use the same versions that were used for taking backups.
    For instructions, see the [PBM install documentation](https://docs.percona.com/percona-backup-mongodb/installation.html).
 2. Configure your environment:
-     - to restore on a new environment with the same number of hosts and same replica names, make sure that the replica set names in your new destination cluster use the same names as those in the cluster that was backed up.<br/>
+     - to restore on a new environment with the same number of hosts and same replica set name, make sure that the replica set name in your new destination cluster use the same name as that in the cluster that was backed up.<br/>
       For more information, see [Restoring a backup into a new-environment](https://docs.percona.com/percona-backup-mongodb/usage/restore.html#restoring-a-backup-into-a-new-environment) in the PBM documentation. <br>
      - to restore **logical backups** to a new environment that has the same or more numbers of shards with different replica set names, configure the name mapping between the source and target environments. <br/>
       For the new environment you can either set the **PBM_REPLSET_REMAPPING** environment variable for pbm CLI, or use the `--replset-remapping` flag for PBM commands.